Search Options

 What is the Single Supervisory Mechanism?

-The Single Supervisory Mechanism (SSM) is the system of banking supervision in Europe and is one of the pillars of the banking union.
-It comprises the ECB and the national supervisory authorities of all euro area countries and of other EU countries that decide to participate.
+The Single Supervisory Mechanism (SSM) is the system of banking supervision in Europe.
+It is one of the pillars of the banking union comprising us – the ECB – and the national supervisory authorities of all euro area countries.
+Other EU countries that have decided to participate in supervision are also part of the SSM.

-• ensure the safety and soundness of the European banking system;
+• ensure the safety and stability of the European banking system;

 • increase financial integration and stability in Europe.

-Financial crises have shown how quickly and forcefully problems in the financial sector of one country can spread to another, especially in a monetary union like the euro area.
-These problems can then directly affect citizens across countries.
+Financial crises have shown how quickly and forcefully problems in the one country’s financial sector can spread to another, especially in a monetary union like the euro area.
+These problems can then directly affect people and their money.

-All twenty euro area countries automatically participate in the SSM.
-EU countries that don’t have the euro as their currency can also decide to participate through “close cooperation” with the ECB, as is the case with Bulgaria.
+There are 21 countries participating in banking supervision.
+20 of these countries are using the euro and automatically participate in European banking supervision.
+EU countries that don’t have the euro as their currency can also decide to participate through “close cooperation” with the ECB.
+One of these countries is Bulgaria.

-The ECB may conclude memoranda of understanding with the relevant national supervisory authorities of EU countries not participating in the SSM and with those of countries outside the EU.
-These describe how they will cooperate in carrying out supervisory tasks.
+The ECB may conclude memoranda of understanding with the national supervisory authorities of EU countries that aren’t participating in supervision and those of non-EU countries to coordinate the supervision of relevant banks and their cross-border subsidiaries and branches.

-• grant/withdraw the licences of all banks in the participating countries;
+• granting and withdrawing the licences of all banks in the participating countries;

-• assess acquisition and disposal of holdings in banks;
+• assessing the acquisition and disposal of holdings in banks;

-• ensure compliance with all prudential requirements laid down in EU banking rules and set, where necessary, higher prudential requirements for banks in order to protect financial stability.
+• ensuring banks comply with all requirements laid down in EU banking rules and setting, where necessary, higher prudential requirements for banks to protect financial stability;

 What are the Joint Supervisory Teams?

-Joint Supervisory Teams (JSTs) are one of the main forms of cooperation between the ECB and national supervisors.
-For each significant bank, a team has been formed comprised of staff members of the ECB and the national supervisors involved in supervising that bank.
-The team is coordinated by the ECB with assistance from each national supervisor.
+Joint Supervisory Teams (JSTs) are one of the main forms of cooperation between the ECB and national supervisory authorities.
+For each significant bank, we form a team with staff from the ECB and national supervisors.
+The ECB coordinates the team with help from each national supervisor.

-The JSTs carry out ongoing supervision of the significant banks.
-Their main tasks are conducting risk analysis of the supervised bank and proposing the supervisory programme and the appropriate supervisory actions.
+The JSTs carry out ongoing supervision of the significant banks, focusing on risk analysis and proposing supervisory programmes and appropriate actions.

 Who does the ECB supervise?